et en

 Intermediate sprints: 3 – 2 – 1

 After the 1st stage the winner will wear green points jersey.
 In the event of equality, the leader will be the rider with most stage wins or failing that, first places in the intermediate sprints counting for this classification.
-Failing that, the highest placed rider in the general classification by time will be the leader as indicated in UCI CR 2.6.017.
+Failing that, the highest placed rider in the general classification will be the leader as indicated in UCI CR 2.6.017.

-9.3.
+10.3.
 King of the Mountains (KOM)

 Best climber is decided by points awarded on each designated climb.